hyperstown/linuxtips/README.md

 $ sudo systemctl enable libvirtd.service
 $ sudo systemctl start libvirtd.service
 ```

+**NOTE**: For some reason on Manjaro default network wasn't activated.\
+You can fix it with:

+`sudo virsh net-start default` - Activates virtual network

+`sudo virsh net-autostart default` - Autostarts on system startup virtual network

+For shared clipboard and autoresize window remember to install `spice-vdagent` on guest machine.
+After resizing display it's also recommended to enable scaling to window in virt manager options.

 [Source](https://wiki.manjaro.org/index.php?title=Virt-manager)\
 [More info about frontend](https://wiki.archlinux.org/title/Libvirt)\
 [More info about QEMU](https://wiki.archlinux.org/title/QEMU)